BerryGIT-ME/BerryGIT-ME/README.md

-# 👋 Hi There I’m Ikechukwu Okerenwogba. aka  @Berry
+# 👋 Hi There I’m Ikechukwu Okerenwogba aka  @Berry
 -  I am a graduate of Electrical engineering but I have a passion for software development
 - I’m interested in full stack software developmet and machine learning
 ## Tech Stack